LucaRoldo98/messaging-API/README.md

 - Users can register with an email address.
 - Messages can be submitted between registered users by specifying the sender, the recipient and the text.
-- Messages can be retrieved, both as unread messages and paginated messages (with a start and stop index), sorted by decreasing time order.
+- Messages can be retrieved, both as unread messages and as paginated messages (with a start and stop index), sorted by decreasing time order.
 - Messages can be deleted, both one by one or with a bulk operation.

 ## Project Structure